-This article will look at various treatment options for ED, including OTC pills, natural remedies, and prescription medications such as Viagra.
-It will also discuss the evidence and risks associated with these options.
+This article looks at various treatment options for ED, including OTC pills, natural remedies, and prescription medications such as Viagra.
+It also discusses the evidence and risks associated with these options.

-ED is a medical condition, so the manufacturers of OTC products are not legally allowed to say that they treat ED.
-Instead, the manufacturers may market them as sexual enhancers.
-These pills aim to help people maintain an erection.
+Due to this, ED supplement manufacturers are not legally allowed to state that their products treat ED.
+Instead, they may market products as sexual enhancers with the aim of helping people achieve or maintain an erection.

-The following sections will look at the evidence behind four common OTC drugs marketed for treating ED.
+The following sections will look at the evidence behind common OTC ingredients marketed for treating ED.

 Dehydroepiandrosterone (DHEA) is an important hormone for sexual function.
 It helps create sex hormones, including testosterone and estrogen.
 The adrenal gland naturally produces this hormone.

-Levels of DHEA in the body reach their peak in a person’s 20s, then they gradually decrease with age.
+Levels of DHEA in the body peak in a person’s 20s, then gradually decrease with age.

 According to a

-Along with being touted for ED, DHEA has become a common supplement for boosting energy, enhancing immunity, slowing aging, and improving weight loss.
-There is not enough evidence to suggest that it is effective for any of these uses, however.
+DHEA is also a common supplement for boosting energy, enhancing immunity, slowing aging, and improving weight loss.
+However, there is not enough evidence to suggest that it is effective for any of these uses.

 L-arginine is a common amino acid in men’s health supplements.

 The body converts this amino acid into a chemical called nitric oxide.
-Nitric oxide helps the blood vessels open wider, which improves blood flow.
+Nitric oxide may help the blood vessels open wider, improving blood flow.

 However, the findings of this study are specific to males with poor blood flow through their arteries, which is known as arterial insufficiency.
-The findings did not apply to males without this issue.
+The findings did not apply to males without this condition.